flavorjones/calendar-assistant/README.md

 # calendar assistant

-A command-line tool to help me manage my Google Calendar.
+A command-line tool to help you manage your Google Calendar.

+- easily join the videoconference for your current meeting
+- see yours and others' "availability" suitable for an email response
+- set up all-day events to let people know where you are (for frequent travelers)
+- see views on your calendar events for a date or time range
 - book (and re-book) one-on-ones and other meetings automatically
-- set up all-day events to let people know your location in the world
-- easily join the videoconference for your current meeting

 [![Concourse CI](https://ci.nokogiri.org/api/v1/teams/calendar-assistants/pipelines/calendar-assistant/jobs/rake-spec/badge)](https://ci.nokogiri.org/teams/calendar-assistants/pipelines/calendar-assistant)
 [![Maintainability](https://api.codeclimate.com/v1/badges/3525792e1feeccfd8875/maintainability)](https://codeclimate.com/github/flavorjones/calendar-assistant/maintainability)

-## Usage
+## Setup

+First install the gem: `gem install calendar-assistant`.

-Head to [the quickstart](https://developers.google.com/calendar/quickstart/ruby) to enable the Calendar API for your Google account and create a new "project".
+Head to [the Google API quickstart](https://developers.google.com/calendar/quickstart/ruby) to enable the Calendar API for your Google account and create a new "project".
 Save the project info in `~/.calendar-assistant.client`.

 Then run `calendar-assistant authorize PROFILE_NAME` (see below for details).

 ## Features

-### Pretty Display
+### Pretty Display in Your Terminal

 Events are nicely formatted, with faint strikeouts for events you've declined, and some additional attributes listed when present (e.g., "awaiting", "self", "not-busy", "1:1" ...)

-### Date and Time Specification
+### Human-Friendly Date and Time Specification

 All dates and times are interpreted by [Chronic](https://github.com/mojombo/chronic) and so can be fuzzy terms like "tomorrow", "tuesday", "next thursday", and "two days from now" as well as specific dates and times.